 \subsection{Implications}

-This research study provides empirical evidence that changes to sampling temperature in the range of 0.0 to 1.0 do not affect the problem-solving capabilities of LLMs on MCQA problems.
+This research study provides empirical evidence that changes in sampling temperature in the range of 0.0 to 1.0 do not significantly impact the problem-solving capabilities of LLMs on MCQA problems.

-Answering this question could save AI engineers significant time and resources evaluating LLM solutions with various sampling temperatures.
-In addition, it may reduce unproductive debates in the prompt-engineering community about optimal sampling temperatures for problem-solving tasks.
+Answering this question may save AI engineers significant time and resources evaluating various sampling temperatures for their LLM agents and applications.
+In addition, it may reduce unproductive debates in the prompt-engineering community regarding the optimal sampling temperatures for various problem-solving tasks.

-This research also provides more general insight for AI researchers studying model hallucination and state-space search with LLMs.
-Our results show that increasing LLM temperature up to 1.0 does not create hallucinations that lead to incorrect MCQA solutions.
-In addition, higher temperatures do not appear to improve MCQA solution-space search in ways that lead to correct solutions more often.
+This research also provides broader insights for AI researchers studying model hallucination and problem-solution state-space search with LLMs.
+Our results show that increasing LLM temperature up to 1.0 does not cause the LLM to hallucinate in ways that lead to incorrect MCQA solutions.
+In addition, higher temperatures do not appear to improve MCQA solution-space search in ways that lead to correct solutions more often than lower temperatures.